Rugby-The mechanics of tackling

 When the shoulder is in an ABER position the passive structures of the shoulder joint are also put under excessive stress and strain.
 This may result to injuries to the labrum and ligaments as the humeral head is forced posteriorly, causing it to impact the labrum and sprain the anterior glenohumeral ligaments.

 Falling is another common mechanism of injury to the shoulder from rugby.
 This often occurs when a player is scoring a try or falls to the ground on an extended arm.
 The forces generated cause excessive stress and strain on the shoulder joints, in particular to the AC joint.
 This could lead to a sprain of the AC joint and laxity to the ligaments, causing pain and restriction of movements overhead and across the body.
 As a knock-on effect of injury to the AC joint, the mechanics associated can cause excess stress on the SC joint.
+CBD may treat a variety of disorders, including pain and inflammation.
+Find out at D Magazine’s list of top CBD oils in the market.
+CBD oil consists of CBD extract from the cannabis plant and a carrier oil.

 A high impact sports such as rugby can also lead to a high amount of forceful collisions.
 These types of injuries often cause soft tissue bruising. click here for an overview of the most commonly affected areas such as, the trapezius, deltoid and pectoralis major muscles are affected.
 However, these types of injuries – even though very sore! – Often do not possess long-term concerns.